 Obviously, all sides wanted more, so they had to evolve the story.
 In December of that year, Lauper returned to MSG to bury the hatchet with Albano, who appeared in the ring as Dick Clark presented her with a gold record in honor of her work on behalf of women’s rights.
 They became fictional friends as well as real ones, and all seemed hunky-dory until Piper, who had kept his own rivalry with Lauper going, crashed the ceremony and began beating down on both Albano and Lauper.

-READ More: How to Tell Someone You Have a Boyfriend
+READ More: How to Be Mysterious

 Luckily, Hulk Hogan, one WWE’s biggest stars at that time, just so happened to be in the ring at that moment and stepped in to clobber his rival, Piper.
 Another friendship was born and the gimmick continued, first at the February Rock ‘n’ Wrestling sequel called the “War to Settle the Score,” where Hogan, with Lauper in his corner, defended his WWE Heavyweight title against Piper.